 Do you offer any incentives for frequent stays and/or referrals?
 Reward your guests for returning and recommending your B&B to friends.
 On the topic of frequency, be sure to have a frequently asked questions section on your website.

 Let guests know how to connect with your bed and breakfast on other social media websites.
 Have a presence on one or more of the following websites can make a big difference in your visibility online.

 When you share your blog on social media, this lets people know more about you and your bed and breakfast inn.
 Give website visitors an “inn-side” look at your B&B from behind the scenes.
 Having a blog and being active on social media is a great way to draw more attention to your website.

 Don’t have the time or desire to write a blog or stay active on social media?
-Let Kristi Dement and her team at Bed and Breakfast Blogging do all the hard work for you.
+Let Kristi Dement at Bed and Breakfast Blogging do all the hard work for you.
 Her clients see results with consistently booked rooms.